nia-vf/cloudboyz/branch-notes/add-azure-arm-resources-sdk/creating-credentials.md

 ### Prequisites

-Before we can create our Credentials we must ensure than we have Azure Active Directory set up on the account associated with our Subscription. **Arns to insert steps in separate README**
+Before we can create our Credentials we must ensure than we have Azure Active Directory set up on the account associated with our Subscription.

 ### Create a Service Principal